sib-swiss/sparql-editor/CONTRIBUTING.md

 To create a new release, you will need to login on your machine once with `npm adduser` if not already done.

-Running the following script will upgrade version in `package.json`, generate changelog, create a tag, and trigger publish:
+Running the following script will upgrade version in `package.json`, generate changelog, create a tag, and publish the package to NPM:

 ```bash
 npm version patch